-Concurrently with the completion of the offering, Ryerson repurchased directly from the Selling Stockholders 1,613,022 shares of common stock.
+Concurrently with the completion of the offering, Ryerson repurchased directly from the Selling Stockholder 1,369,300 shares of common stock.
+The price per share paid by the Company equaled the price at which the underwriter purchased the shares from the Selling Stockholder in the offering, net of underwriting discounts and commissions.
 The Company funded the share repurchase with cash on hand.

 The secondary offering was made pursuant to an effective shelf registration statement on Form S-3 (including a prospectus) which was filed by Ryerson with the Securities and Exchange Commission (“SEC”).
 You may obtain these documents for free by visiting EDGAR on the SEC website at www.sec.gov.
 Copies of the prospectus supplement and the accompanying prospectus relating to the Offering may also be obtained by contacting: J.P.
 Morgan, c/o Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, New York 11717, by telephone: 1-866-803-9204, or by emailing: email@example.com.

 This press release is for informational purposes only and does not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of any securities in any state or jurisdiction in which such an offer, solicitation, or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.